The SmartHubs energy management project gets underway

 Moixa’s GridShare technology will power the SmartHubs VPP which will aggregate and manage the large fleet of hybrid systems across transport, heat and power to deliver flexibile services into ancillary markets ensuring system reliability and delivering a stronger, cheaper, cleaner network.
 Moixa will also provide 250 smart photovoltaic battery systems to deliver sustainable, low-carbon energy to social homes, schools, businesses and the local public sector in West Sussex, and up 250 electric vehicle charging points to support the transition to low carbon transport.

 ICAX is designing and installing a marine source heat pump to transfer heat from the sea water in Shoreham Harbour to heat adjacent buildings of the Shoreham Port Authority.
+ICAX which has developed Interseasonal Heat Transfer to enable buildings to be heated in winter with solar energy captured in the previous summer and is providing the marine source heat pumps at the heart of the heat network and designing the abstraction and rejection systems for heat exchange with the sea.

 PassivSystems will install 250 air source heat pumps in domestic social and private homes both on and off gas grid.
 The smart controls within the heat pumps will learn algorithms and analyse data points within the homes to learn their thermal properties.
 Weather information and users' behaviour will then be overlaid to predict demand and optimise the efficiency and respond to demand side response (DSR).